 By 1964, the year Sam Cooke died, the singer had founded his own record label and publishing company.
 And just as he’d promised his brother, Cooke had become a successful, influential musician.

-What Happened The Night Before Sam Cooke Died
+What Happened The Night Leading Up To Sam Cooke’s Death

 That evening, Cooke wandered away from dinner with his producer to visit the bar where he bought drinks for friends in the music business, apparently flashing thousands in cash.